 This is an estimate of the relationship.
 The actual connection may be different, but this method will help you narrow down many possible relationships.
 Your next steps involve using documentary evidence such as birth, marriage, and death records, church, census, military, and other records to confirm relationships, and build connections between family members.
 It is important to rule out relationship options before you really know how a match is related to you.
 It may may require a combination of other DNA tools and methodology to have certainty of the relationship.

 Follow the steps and use the information to make progress toward your family history goal.
 As you incorporate DNA in your genealogy research, you will be able to confirm genetic connections to your known relatives and hopefully identify new ancestors!

-Check out our new book Research Like a Pro with DNA on Amazon!
+Check out our new book Research Like a Pro with DNA in print or Kindle editions on Amazon!